kottans/chernivtsi-frontend-2017/homeworks/es6-continued/README.md

 # ES6 Continued

-In this homework you have 3 tasks: `UserCart` class, and `promisify` function.
+In this homework you have 3 tasks: `UserCart` class, Fibonacci generator and `promisify` function.

 ## Task 1: `UserCart` class